jetstack/terraform-google-gke-cluster/example/README.md

-# GKE Terraform Module Example
+# Terraform Google GKE Module Example

 This example gives the minimum Terraform setup required to use the module.

 ## Prerequisites

 Check that Terraform is installed and up to date on your machine with `terraform version`.
 At the time of writing the version of binary distributed by HashiCorp is `v0.11.13`.
 Installation instructions can be found [here](https://learn.hashicorp.com/terraform/getting-started/install.html).

 This guide uses the Google Cloud Platform (GCP) utility `gcloud`, which is part of the [Cloud SDK](https://cloud.google.com/sdk/).
 Installation instructions for this can be found [here](https://cloud.google.com/sdk/install).
 The Google Cloud Storage (GCS) command line utility `gsutil` is also used to create and delete Buckets.
 It is installed as part of the Cloud SDK.
 Much of what these commands go can be achieved using the GCP Console, but using the commands allows the guide to be concise and precise about what to do.

 ## Setup